ag2816/TorontoWalks/README.md

 ## Executive Summary

 TorontoWalks is a walk generator that generates suggested walking routes based on user interests, starting point and desired walk duration.
-The database of Toronto Points of Interest (POIs) was collected by web-scraping several websites (ACOToronto, TorontoPlaques, Archidont etc) and by using city of Toronto Open Data (public art works).
+The database of Toronto Points of Interest (POIs) was collected by web-scraping several websites (ACOToronto, TorontoPlaques and Cabbagetown People) and by using city of Toronto Open Data (public art works).

 The main steps involved in developing this tool were:

 1) Gathering data

-2) Preparing the data and user preferences
+2) Preparing the data and user preferences (vectorization + shaping into a feature matrix)

 3) Measuring similarity between POIs and user interests